Skip to main content

 00:18:43:11 – 00:19:14:02

-But simply having the right environment and the right people enables innovation and high performing learning organizations are 92% more likely to innovate, which for me is quite a powerful set.
-So imagine now that you have the you have all this in place and the unpredictable happens and you have to pivot.
+But put simply, having the right environment and the right people enables innovation and high performing learning organizations are 92% more likely to innovate, which for me is quite a powerful stat.
+So, imagine now that you have that you have all this in place and the unpredictable happens and you have to pivot.
 We’ve talked about some of the factors making our world and then as a knock on our business environment, a very volatile place.

 00:19:14:04 – 00:19:52:08